evylang/evy/README.md

 The Evy interpreter is written in [Go] and built using the Go and [TinyGo] compilers.
 TinyGo targets [WebAssembly], which allows Evy source code to be parsed and run in a web browser.
-The browser runtime is written in plain JavaScript without the use of frameworks.
+The browser platform is written in plain JavaScript without the use of frameworks.

 To build the Evy source code, [clone] this repository and [activate Hermit] in your terminal.
 Then, build the sources with